 urn:nasa:pds:mess-rs-raw:data-ddor:yydddhhmmsc236dssnn_ddor

 where ‘yydddhhmm’ is the data start time year, day of year, hour, and minute and "dssnn" is the DSN number of the primary receiving antenna.
-Each DDOR observation requires two DSN antennas; only one appears as 'dssnn'.
+Each DDOR observation requiresdtwo DSN antennas; only one appears as 'dssnn'.
 The file name template and an example DDOR file name are, respectively,

 yydddhhmmsc236dssnn_ddor.dat